SHC Privacy Shield Policy

 XII.
 CHANGES TO THIS POLICY

 This Policy may be amended from time to time, consistent with the Privacy Shield Principles and applicable data protection and privacy laws and principles.
-We will make employees available of changes to this policy either by email or other means.
 We will notify Customers if we make changes that materially affect the way we handle Personal Data previously collected, and we will allow them to choose whether their Personal Data may be used in any materially different manner.

 XIII.
 QUESTIONS OR COMPLAINTS